Top Reasons Why You Should Go Solar:

-Types of Solar
+Types of Solar PV Systems

-- Any excess power generated will be returned to the grid and offset power consumed through a process called Net Metering, reducing the owner’s electrical bills.
+These systems work in conjunction with the utility grid and will directly power all household loads onsite.
+Any excess power generated will be returned to the grid and offset power consumed through a process called Net Metering, reducing the owner’s electrical bills.

-- By law, these systems must shut down when a grid outage occurs to protect linemen from the electricity a solar-electric system is producing while line repair takes place.
+Grid-tied systems can be sized according to the desired proportion of utility power to be offset or the client’s set budget.
+By law, these systems must shut down when a grid outage occurs to protect linemen from the electricity a solar-electric system is producing while line repair takes place.

 Grid-Tied + Battery Backup